Chessington: Economy

 Sega Amusements Europe has its head office in Chessington.

 The Chessington Industrial Estate is located on Lion Park Avenue.

 Attractions

-Chessington houses one of the Europe's leading theme park resorts Chessington World of Adventures.
+Chessington houses one of Europe's leading theme park resorts Chessington World of Adventures.
 This includes a zoo, a theme park, an aquarium and two four star hotels – the Safari Hotel and Azteca Hotel.
 In the grounds of the resort lies the historic Burnt Stub Mansion.

 Chessington Garden Centre is located in the south of the area near Malden Rushett.

 Chessington offers a range of countryside activities with many open spaces including the "Chessington Countryside Walk" in the London Green Belt.
 Chessington Wood, in the south of the area, contains the source of the Bonesgate Stream, a tributary of the Hogsmill River, in turn a tributary of the River Thames.

 Locality

 The areas of Chessington have these names: